SatoshiumAI/satoshium-us/beacon/records/README.md

 Trust
 ```

-The Register must not become a mechanism for authority laundering.
+Beacon Records must not become a mechanism for authority laundering.

 ---

-# Register Integrity
+# Records Integrity

-Register entries should remain consistent with the canonical Discovery Signals they index.
+Record Listings should remain consistent with the canonical Discovery Signals they index.

 Conceptually: